 |Minors' Ability to Sue||A minor can sue with the help of a guardian or “next friend” who sues for the minor.
 If married, the minor can sue on his or her own behalf because marriage is a legal status that generally emancipates a child.|

 |Minors' Consent to Medical Treatment||Minors of any age can consent to emergency care or treatment for pregnancy, drug or alcohol abuse, or sexually transmitted infections (STIs).
 Also, minors 16 or older can consent to outpatient mental health treatment without parental consent.
 Emancipated minors may consent to any treatment because they are treated as adults.|

 If you’re interested in pursuing emancipation, you may need to hire an experienced Kentucky family law attorney to draft your emancipation petition and represent you in court.

 Note: Because state laws change frequently, it’s important to confirm the accuracy of the laws you’re researching by conducting your own legal research or contacting a knowledgeable attorney.

 Research the Law

 Many legal processes are restricted by age requirements, including the legal age for what constitutes a "minor" and the ability to become emancipated from one's parents.
-If you have questions about these age limits or any other aspect of a particular family law matter, it's in your best interests to contact a family law attorney licensed in Kentucky.
+If you have questions about these age limits or any other aspect of a particular family law matter, it's in your best interest to contact a family law attorney in Kentucky.

 Contact a qualified attorney.